Do you really want to sell your home?

 But homeowners can also make a lot of mistakes with this common DIY job.
 Realtor.com® recently spoke with staging and color experts to find out some of the most obvious mistakes that they see most often.
 1. Choosing the wrong finish.
 Homeowners need to select a...read more

 5 Ways to Make Your Home Look Bigger What can you do to make your home look bigger?
 Bigger is better.
 Ask anyone from Texas.
 Compare 2 meals that are the same price.
 Everyonee wants more from their dollar!
 This hold true in homes.
-BUT the feeling of more space can...read more
+BUT the feeling of more...read more

 Sellers always want to get top dollar.
 They push for that.
 But there are signs that it is time to reduce the price of your home.
 I know you don't ant to hear it, but it is true.
 There are not many showings – If agents are not scheduling showings there is a...read more